ShaRP: Explaining Rankings and Preferences with Shapley Values: Related Work

-~\citet{DBLP:conf/kdd/Ribeiro0G16} proposed LIME, a feature-based method that explains a complex classification model locally using a class of more interpretable models such as sparse linear models. ~\citet{lundberg2017unified} proposed SHAP, a feature-based method that uses Shapley values to explain a large variety of classification and regression models, and that generalizes LIME.
-Both LIME and SHAP have been implemented in broadly used software libraries, and they can be used to explain the score of an item (score QoI in our terminology).
-We compare with both SHAP and LIME experimentally in Section~\ref{sec:exp:other}.
+\paragraph{Local feature-based explanations} \citet{DBLP:conf/kdd/Ribeiro0G16} introduced LIME, which explains classifiers using local interpretable models. \citet{lundberg2017unified} proposed SHAP, which uses Shapley values to explain predictions of classification and regression models.
+Both are implemented in software libraries and explain an item’s score---what we refer to as the score QoI.

-\paragraph{Feature-based explanations for ranking} \citet{DBLP:conf/sigmod/YangSAHJM18} proposed a ``nutritional label'' for score-based rankers that includes two visual widgets that explain the global ranking methodology and outcome: ``Recipe'' shows scoring feature weights and ``Ingredients'' shows the features (scoring or not) that have the strongest Spearman's rank correlation with the score.
-The authors observed that the weight of a feature in the ``Recipe'' rarely corresponds to how well it correlates with the score.
-This work generates global feature-based explanations, showing which features matter more or less for the ranked outcome \emph{for all items}.
-Another very recent line of work, \citet{heuss_rankingshap}, adapts SHAP~\cite{lundberg2017unified} for learning-to-rank, to compute global feature-based explanations.
-In contrast, we focus on local explanations that show feature importance for the outcome of \emph{a specific item or a pair of items}.
+\emph{Feature-based explanations for ranking.} \citet{DBLP:conf/sigmod/YangSAHJM18} introduced a ``nutritional label'' for score-based rankers with two global explanation widgets: ``Recipe'' (scoring feature weights) and ``Ingredients'' (features with strongest rank-score correlation).
+They observed that a feature's weight often does not align with its correlation, highlighting the limits of global explanations.
+In contrast, we focus on local explanations for individual items or item pairs.

-\citet{DBLP:journals/pvldb/GaleM20} developed ``participation metrics'' for score-based rankers that measure the contributions of scoring features to whether an item is among the top-$k$.
-Their most important metric, ``weighted participation,'' attributes an item's presence among the top-$k$ to the values of the scoring features and their scoring function weights, to the distance of a feature value from the maximum possible values, and to whether the value exceeds the $k^{th}$ highest value for the feature.
-This quantity is then aggregated across all items at the top-$k$, and outputs one participation value per feature.
-The main difference between our method and~\citet{DBLP:journals/pvldb/GaleM20} is that we generate local --- per item --- explanations, while their explanations are group-wise, for a specific group --- the top-$k$.
-Our top-$k$ QoI is similar to their weighted participation, however, our focus is on local --- per item --- explanations, which we can then (optionally) aggregate across the top-$k$.
-As a result, we cannot compare with~\citet{DBLP:journals/pvldb/GaleM20} directly.

-~\citet{DBLP:conf/hilda/YuanD23} developed an interface for sensitivity analysis of ranked synthetic datasets with two normally distributed features, and with a scoring function with linear feature weights.
-They quantify the importance of each feature by subtracting its value from the mean value of that feature.
-Given their distributional assumptions and assumptions about the scoring function, this corresponds to an approximation of Shapley values of the features~\cite{lundberg2017unified}.
-They also propose two alternative methods to quantify feature contributions, calculated using linear weights and the score/rank of the item.
-We re-implemented and substantially extend their method to work with more than 2 features with arbitrary feature distributions, and with arbitrary scoring functions.
-This allowed us to compare with their method experimentally in Section~\ref{sec:exp:other}.